18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 #### Additional step if you are extending travel for personal reasons

-[Deleting hotel expenses](#deleting-expenses) which autopopulate on your authorization is relatively straighforward, but
+[Deleting hotel expenses](#deleting-expenses) which autopopulate on your authorization is relatively straightforward, but
 [an additional step is required](#how-can-i-remove-extra-days-at-personal-expense-from-my-authorization-or-voucher) to remove M&IE. In some cases, Concur may not allow you to do this on the authorization.
 If that's the case, proceed as normal and return to this step